DigitalMediaServer/LockedList/Docs/LockedList/Readme.txt

  Change log
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  3.0.0.5 - 26th February 2024
+  * ANSI build did not include null-termination when converting Unicode
+    characters from LockedList64.dll to ANSI.
+  * Fixed endless loop in GetSystemHandleInformation() on some Windows
+    versions.

   3.0.0.4 - 19th April 2014
   * ANSI build did not convert Unicode characters from LockedList64.dll
     to ANSI.